 This park is prime habitat for bears.
 Please be bear aware & check out the Bear and Cougar Safety Guide.
 Remember, A fed bear is a dead bear.

 The Juan de Fuca Trail does not connect to the West Coast Trail, part of Pacific Rim National Park Reserve.
 Private bus service to the Juan de Fuca Trail may be available from nearby communities.

 Note: See Tourism BC for transportation options to the Juan de Fuca Trail.

-Campsite reservations are accepted for the China Beach Campground through Discover Camping.
+Campsite reservations are accepted for the China Beach Campground the BC Parks reservations system.
 First-come, first-served sites are also available.

 Group Campsite Reservations: No group campsites at this park.